vinhngx/CarND-Vehicle-Detection/writeup_template.md

 - Color histogram features  with nbins=32, bins_range=(0, 256)

-These are rather standard parameter settings suggested in the lectures.
+Justification for HOG parameter selection: these are rather standard parameter settings suggested in the lectures, as well as popularly seen in the HOG literature (e.g. open source codes and code examples on the Internet).
 Since the classifiers trained on top of these features exhibit good accuracy (>99%), I have not explored other parameter settings (such as other bin sizes and color spaces).

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained several classifiers on top of the extracted features, as detailed in the "Training classifiers" section of the IPython notebook  [extract-combined-features-and-train-classifiers.ipynb](./extract-combined-features-and-train-classifiers.ipynb).

-- The data (extracted features) is first splitted into train-test sets at 80%-20% ratio.
+- The data (in extracted features form) is first splitted into train-test sets at 80%-20% ratio.
+A scikit-learn feature scaler is employed to scale the train data to zero mean and unit variance.

 - A simple linear SVM with default parameters reached a test accuracy of 96.26%, which is promising.
 Training is also rather speedy, requiring only ~37 secs.

-- I then attemped training a non-linear SVM with default parameters, however, it required too much time for training a single non-linear SVM (few hundreds of seconds on a 8-core machine).
-Since we would surely have to carry out a grid-search to find the optimal paramters setting, this would become too expensvie and also resource-inefficient, considering sklearn implementation of the SVM is single-threaded.
+- I then attemped training a non-linear SVM with default parameters.
+However, it took too much time for training a single non-linear SVM (few hundreds of seconds on a 8-core machine).
+Since we would surely have to carry out a grid-search to find the optimal parameter setting, this would become too expensvie and also resource-inefficient, considering scikit-learn implementation of the SVM is only single-threaded.

-- I then attemped an ensemble decision tree method, named Xgboost.
-Xgboost generally perform very well with minimal parameter tweaking.
+- I then attemped a decision tree ensemble method, named Xgboost.
+Xgboost generally performs very well with minimal parameter tweaking.

-I first tried training a small ensemble with the following paramters:
+I first tried training a small ensemble  of 150 trees with the following parameters:

 ```python
 model = xgb.XGBClassifier(